 This is a remineralizing toothpaste that’s easy to make for your dog.
 It’ll strengthen his teeth and help prevent or repair any cavities.

-You can use a finger brush or a piece of gauze wrapped around your index finger to apply the toothpaste daily to your dog’s teeth.
+You can use a finger brush or a piece of gauze wrapped around your index finger in place of a brush.
+Just simply apply the toothpaste daily to your dog’s teeth.

 #6 Bee Propolis Tincture For Healing